 The Bose SoundTrue Around-Ear II are comfortable, lightweight headphones that deliver a good and balanced sound quality.
 They're sufficiently well-built but feel a little plasticky for their price.
 Unfortunately, their poor passive isolation is not recommended for loud, noisy environments.

-The SoundTrue Around-Ear II share the familiar Bose esthetic of the Sound-link AE II and QC25.
+The Bose SoundTrue Around-Ear II share the familiar Bose esthetic of the SoundLink Around-Ear II and QuietComfort 25.
 They have a simple design with a relatively slim headband and large oval ear cups.
 They're mostly made of plastic, so they don't look as premium as some other over-ear headphones around the same price point.
 However, the understated look will work for some, and they're well crafted enough to be eye-catching in public.

 These headphones have an above average control scheme.
 They provide call/music, track skipping, and volume control.
 Unfortunately, the inline control module is a bit small and the tactile feedback is not as good as the QuietComfort 20's control scheme.